Why You Need Legal Counsel for a Petty Theft Charge

 Facing any criminal charge can be a distressing experience, especially if you have been wrongfully accused.
 Regardless of whether you believe you are guilty of the charges against you, reliable legal counsel is your best asset in this situation.
 A petty theft conviction can negatively impact your life in many ways for years to come.
 If your situation involves miscommunication, mistaken identity, or other extenuating circumstances, it’s vital to consult a criminal defense attorney as soon as possible after your arrest.

-The Law Offices of Catherine A. Schwartz provide a full range of criminal defense services, including legal representation for those facing conviction for petty theft.
+The Law Offices of Schwartz & Godbey provide a full range of criminal defense services, including legal representation for those facing conviction for petty theft.
 Our firm will carefully review the case against you, evaluate the conditions of your arrest, and help you formulate the best possible defense against the charges you face.
 If you or a loved one were arrested in Riverside for petty theft, it’s vital to secure criminal defense counsel as soon as possible.
-Contact the Law Offices of Catherine A. Schwartz today to schedule a consultation with an experienced Riverside theft attorney.
+Contact the Law Offices of Schwartz & Godbey today to schedule a consultation with an experienced Riverside theft attorney.